Client Results

 The Situation

-UK-based Elecosoft had built a dominant position in European commercial construction with its Powerproject scheduling software — 100,000 users across multiple markets, strong retention, and a product that outperformed legacy competitors on ease of use.
+UK-based Elecosoft had built a dominant position in European commercial construction with its Powerproject scheduling software.
 None of that mattered in North America, where brand awareness tested below 2% and the category was owned by entrenched players with deep relationships and switching costs built in.
+The company decided to test the U.S. market lean: a small sales team and a dozen reseller partners.
+Budget was modest.
+The strategy had to be precise.

 What Rob Found